Dr. Pratisha Borborah

 Experience

-- Assistant Professor in Cotton University, Assam from December 2019 till present
+- Assistant Professor in Cotton University.
+(2019-till present)

 Research Projects